 - 1. Press and release to unlock the driver's door.
-Note: The interior lamps will illuminate. - 2.
-Press $\stackrel{\triangle}{=}$ and release again within three seconds to unlock all the doors.
+Note: The interior lamps will illuminate (refer to the Illuminated entry feature later in this section) if the control on the overhead lamp is not set to the off position. - 2.
+Press \square and release again within three seconds to unlock the passenger doors.